Canelo Alvarez still has three weight divisions as future options despite losing a light heavyweight title shot against Dmitry Bivol.

 “That motivates me to keep going, making history.”

 Asked whether he can go up any further himself, potentially to cruiserweight or even the top division, Canelo added: “You know, right now, to move yet to another division would be a lot.

 “We can’t exaggerate.
 It would be too much moving to another division.
 But I’m looking for challengers.
 I keep looking to make history.

 “That’s how I would characterize myself as the kind of fighter that tries to make history.
 But for us, there are no limits.
 We want to make history.
 We want to keep advancing.

 “So there are no limits for us.
 We’re in a good moment in my career, so we have to take advantage of that.”

-What a ride it would be if Canelo were operating with the bigger men in the next two or three years.
+What a ride it would be if Canelo operated with the big boys over 200 pounds in the next three years.